karinamahi/hello-lucene/README.md

 4 - TV Wall Bracket in TV Accessories
 ```

-We can specify the field "department" instead:
+We can specify the field `department` instead:
 ```java
 String queryString = "accessories";